 - Tree Inventory - Students collected a count of trees on campus (over 1500), their individual species, and their longitude and latitude coordinates on campus.
 This service-learning project took place throughout the entire spring.
 Using ArcGis, GIS student Caitlin Schneider uploaded the data and created an interactive treemap.
 In Fall 2020, EcoRep Leah Horick transferred the inventory from ArcGIS to Google Maps (see below).

-The certification of Southwestern University as a Tree Campus Higher Education (previously known as Tree Campus USA) institution was accomplished through a Fall 2017 Environmental Studies capstone project, including Rebecca Huteson, Alexandra Morris, Colleen Nair, Olivia Ruane, and Vallery Rusuas, as well as with support from Facilities Management, the Sustainability Committee, and their advisor, Dr. Joshua Long.
+The certification of Southwestern University as a Tree Campus Higher Education (previously known as Tree Campus USA) institution was accomplished through a Spring 2017 Environmental Studies capstone project, including Rebecca Huteson, Alexandra Morris, Colleen Nair, Olivia Ruane, and Vallery Rusuas, as well as with support from Facilities Management, the Sustainability Committee, and their advisor, Dr. Joshua Long.